-The company's future viability and risk management are ultimately dependent upon the performance of the wider trading group owned by ABPJ and the ability of its UK-wide ports and transport operations to generate cash flows.
-Further details of the risks and uncertainties relating to the wider trading group, including the impact of the Covid-19 virus, can be found in the Annual Report and Accounts of ABPAH.
+The company's future viability and risk management are ultimately dependent upon the performance of the wider trading group ultimately owned by ABPJ and the ability of its UK-wide ports and transport operations to generate cash flows.
+Further details of these can be found in the Annual Report and Accounts of ABPAH.